johnfraserss/ICS3U/python-notes/32 - exceptions/README.md

 	str
 		If the values are incorrect, it will return the string 'Unacceptable input values.'
 	'''
-	assert isinstance(temperature, (int, float)), 'Expecting an int or float'  # ensure we have a number to work with if temperature < -100 or temperature > 100: return 'Unacceptable input values.'
+	if temperature < -100 or temperature > 100:
+		return 'Unacceptable input values.'

 	fahrenheit = (temperature * 1.8) + 32

-	assert isinstance(fahrenheit, float), 'Expecting a float' # ensure that we have a float being returned return fahrenheit
+	return fahrenheit

 print(convertCToF(100))